redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 Fortunately in our case, there is a simple workaround.

 The host environment reads the file and writes the data to shared memory ***in network order***.
-The file is then processed in 64-byte chunks, where each chunk is copied to the start of a 256-byte area known as the message schedule.
+The file is then processed in 64-byte chunks, where each chunk is copied to the start of a 256-byte message digest.

-All we need to do is swap the endianness of the data each time we copy a 64-byte chunk to the message schedule.
+All we need to do is swap the endianness of the data each time we copy a 64-byte chunk to the message digest.
 After that, we no longer need to care about endianness because the data will always appear on the stack in the correct byte order.

-After the SHA256 digest has been generated, we need to generate a character string that swaps the bytes back into network order.
+Finally, after the SHA256 digest has been generated, we need to generate a character string that swaps the bytes back into network order.
+In our particuular case, the coding in the WebAssembly host environment is responsible for converting the binary hash value into a printable string.

+### Parallel Operations

 We could reverse the byte-order of each `i32` individually, but fortunately, WebAssembly makes a large selection of SIMD (***S***ingle ***I***nstruction, ***M***ultiple ***D***ata) instructions available to us.
 These instructions are designed to peform the same operation in parallel to multiple data values.
-This not only simplifies the coding, but greatly improves performance.
+This not only simplifies the coding, but gives a four-fold performance improvement.

 In the loop where the raw binary file data is copied from the message block into the start of the message schedule, instead of using the `memory.copy` instruction, we can use the SIMD instruction `i8x16.swizzle`.